-Before giving the proof of the claim above, a few remarks are in order.
+Before giving a proof of the claim above, a few remarks are in order.
 To simplify the analysis, we assume that $\theta^{(0,0)}_0=\theta^{(0,0)}_1$ are known.
 Recall that the sharp identifying restrictions in \eqref{eq:roy_sir1}-\eqref{eq:roy_sir3} imply

 The assumption $\theta^{(1,0)}_0<1-\bar c-\theta^{(0,1)}_0$ therefore makes the model incomplete at $\theta_0$.
-Finally, the assumption $\theta^{(1,0)}_1>1-\bar c-\theta^{(0,1)}_0$ is equivalent to $\nu_{\theta_1}(\{(1,0)\})>\nu_{\theta_0}(\{(1,0)\})$, which ensures that $\mathcal P_{\theta_0}\cap \mathcal P_{\theta_1}\ne\emptyset.$
+Finally, the assumption $\theta^{(1,0)}_1>1-\bar c-\theta^{(0,1)}_0$ is equivalent to $\nu_{\theta_1}(\{(1,0)\})>\nu_{\theta_0}(\{(1,0)\})$, which ensures that $\mathcal P_{\theta_0}\cap \mathcal P_{\theta_1}=\emptyset.$